 Malaria is the sixth biggest killer of children under five globally, yet the disease is 100% preventable and treatable.
 Currently, about 3.2 billion people — almost half of the world's population — are at risk, with children under 5 accounting for more than two-thirds of all deaths associated with the disease.

 Some countries carry a heavier share of the malaria burden than others: in 2015, 89 percent of all new cases and 91 percent of deaths were in sub-Saharan Africa.
 But the good news is that malaria deaths have plunged by 60% since 2000, translating into 6.2 million lives saved, the vast majority of them children's.

 The insecticide-treated mosquito net, or ITN, is one of the most effective weapons against malaria.
-UNICEF is one of the world's largest providers of these nets, distributing more than 26 million ITNs in 2014 alone.
-In the last 15 years, the number of children under 5 sleeping beneath these nets in sub-Saharan Africa has soared to 68% from less than 2%.
+UNICEF is one of the world's largest providers of these nets, distributing ITNs to more than 1 million families in 2016 alone.
+Since 2000, UNICEF and partners have distributed an estimated 1 billion ITNs in Africa.
+In the last decade, the number of children under 5 sleeping beneath these nets in sub-Saharan Africa has soared from less than 5 percent to nearly 50 percent.

 Together, we can help prevent malaria infection and provide access to lifesaving treatment to the world's most vulnerable children.